itsAdityaDatta/MafiaCity/README.md

 9. Confetti when game ends.
 10. Scoring system.
 11. Took care of all the corner cases of all the above points.
+12. FIXED RATE LIMIT EXCEEDED error by hosting it from HEROKU CLI instead of from github

 TO DOs-
 1. Add emoji picker to text-input